The second moment of Ramanujan sums: Abstract

 \section{Abstract}

-In this paper, we analyze $C(x, y)$, the second moment of Ramanujan sums.
-Assuming the Riemann Hypothesis, we derive an asymptotic formula for $C(x, y)$ with improved error term precision.
-The key feature of our approach is that it allows $x$ and $y$ to be arbitrarily close.
+We study $C(x, y)$, the smoothed second moment of Ramanujan sums.
+Assuming the Riemann Hypothesis (RH), we establish an asymptotic formula for $C(x, y)$ with improved error term.
+Our analysis applies uniformly to the case where $x$ and $y$ are arbitrarily close.
+In particular, we provide a meaningful comparison with the work of \cite{TH} in case $y=2x^2$.
+The method relies on the use of smooth cutoff functions, which provide greater flexibility in contour shifting.

 { {\bf 2020 Mathematics Subject Classification: }11L40}

 { {\bf Key words: }Ramanujan sum, Riemann zeta function, Mellin transform}